-- · We cover all risk categories that could have a significant impact on the Company taking into consideration the Company's risk profile status. - scenarios that could occur in the future. - · We consider the impacts on the Company under a combined (comprehensive) stress scenario.
+- We cover all risk categories that could have a significant impact on the Company taking into consideration the Company's risk profile status. - Besides historical scenarios that have occurred in the past, we simulate forward-looking hypothetical scenarios that could occur in the future. - · We consider the impacts on the Company under a combined (comprehensive) stress scenario.